If you’re familiar with my content, you may have come across my broken record message about neuroplasticity:

-- You increase your life span
+- Increase your life span

-- You protect against cognitive decline
+- Protect against cognitive decline

-- You feel physically, emotionally and mentally stronger
+- Feel physically, emotionally, and mentally stronger

-- You can develop deeper relationships
+- Can develop deeper relationships

-- You can change and grow relationships
+- Can change and grow relationships

-4 Ways to Develop a Growth Mindset
+4 Ways to Develop a Growth Mindset for Successful Aging

 #1.
 Seek challenges